microsoft/vscode-wiki/December-2015-Plan.md

 - [ ] Consistent options for the linters we provide

 **Gallery**
-- [ ] Improve experience when user wants to read the README.md before installing an extension
+- [ ] Improve experience when user wants to read the README.md before installing an extension, provide option to install in an info box
-- [ ] Improve performance by a local cache
-- [ ] Separate installing themes from other extensions
 - [ ] Support a command line switch to launch Code without any extensions #???
-- [ ] Support to disable an extension

 **Editor**
 - [ ] Setup an editor-distro respository